-Priests are available for the sacrament of reconciliation at the times found below:
+Priests are also available for the sacrament of reconciliation by appointment.

-The Sacrament of Penance (aka Reconciliation) is one of the healing sacraments, and celebrates the loving embrace of God when we turn toward him and away form our sins.
+The Sacrament of Penance - aka Reconciliation - is one of the healing sacraments, & celebrates the loving embrace of God when we turn toward Him & away from our sins.